 - Levels of technical savvy

-- Frequent daily tasks
+- Frequent daily tasks and used applications

 - Frequently referenced information

 - Familiarity with the organization (structure, management, business strategy)

 Many of the above generate rich qualitative data.
 You can supplement that with quantitative data from your HRIS (Human Resources Information System) about job roles, job levels, locations, age groups, etc. In the analysis phase you can compare your draft intranet user personas to this data to ensure they account for a large amount of employees.

 Once you’ve collected a decent amount of information, it’s time to start the analysis.
 Comb through your observations, surveys, notes and other research in search of patterns and similarities.
 Look for patterns of commonality around:

 - Physical or technical limitations